Are you on a budget? (To be fair … who isn’t?)

 These functional foods can provide prebiotics, enzymes, whole food vitamins and minerals, and even fatty acids.

-Most kibble diets are devoid of healthful fats, which are lost with heating and processing.
+Most kibble diets don’t contain healthful fats.
+Even if they’re on the ingredient list … they’re lost with heating and processing.

 In fact, processing can produce hydrogenated or trans fats, which can be very dangerous.

-Most plant-derived fats provide omega-6 and 9 fatty acids, which in general are pro-inflammatory, whereas omega-3 fatty acids are anti-inflammatory.
-Kibble fed dogs need to consume more healthy anti-inflammatory foods.
+Most plant-derived fats provide omega-6 and 9 fatty acids, which are pro-inflammatory.
+But omega-3 fatty acids are anti-inflammatory.
+Kibble-fed dogs need to eat more healthy anti-inflammatory foods.

-If you open a new bottle of fish oil and it smells strongly fishy, it’s quite likely poorly distilled and already rancid.
+If you open a new bottle of fish oil and it smells strongly fishy … take it back to the store.
+It’s quite likely poorly distilled and already rancid.

-There are still thousands of pet owners who believe the myth that the kibble diet they are feeding their pet companions is complete and balanced.
+There are still thousands of pet owners who believe the myth that the kibble diet they’re feeding their pet companions is complete and balanced.

 But these diets are missing critical nutrients.
-This is why a fresh food diet is best.
+That’s why a fresh food diet is best.

-But if a fresh food diet is out of your budget today, the simple addition of these four nutrient categories can vastly improve the quality of life of your pet!
+So if a fresh food diet is out of your budget today, try following these 6 recommendations.
+You’ll vastly improve your dog’s quality of life and health!

 When you see the improvements in energy, attitude and coat quality, you might see that kibble wasn’t so complete after all.